 The coast of Gozo is also impressive with some of the most jaw-dropping cliffs in Malta, particularly the Xlendi Cliffs are noteworthy.
 Explore the coast to find hidden beaches and small towns, ancient salt pans, and impressive viewpoints.

-Worth your attention are impressive UNESCO Ggantija Temples dating all the way back to 3600 BC making them older than both the Pyramids of Giza and Stonehenge.
+Worth your attention are the impressive UNESCO Ggantija Temples dating all the way back to 3600 BC making them older than both the Pyramids of Giza and Stonehenge.

 A day trip to Gozo is truly something you should include in your Malta itinerary no matter which time of the year you travel.
 There are also organized tours you can take.

 Go to the carnival in Valletta